-Over time it is easy to become a little blasé about the pool chemicals we use.
-Many of the products are Dangerous Goods and can cause considerable damage if not handled correctly.
-Read on for a list of Do’s and Dont’s when handling pool chemicals.
+When it comes to handling swimming pool chemicals, over time it is easy to become a little blasé and cut corners.
+However, many of the products are dangerous goods and can cause considerable damage if not handled correctly.

 - Always add maintenance products to the pool water separately and in different areas.
-Take care when putting product into the pool on windy days to prevent product blowing into your eyes, mouth, skin or onto clothes.
+Take care when putting the product into the pool on windy days to prevent the product from blowing into your eyes, mouth, skin, or onto clothes.

 - Clean up any spills promptly.
 Small amounts can be hosed into the pool, contact us for advice on larger spills.

-- Never store liquids near other chemicals, petrol or metallic objects.
+- Store liquids near other chemicals, petrol, or metallic objects.

-- Never mix chemicals of any kind together, and never smoke near the chemicals.
+- Mix chemicals of any kind together, and never smoke near the chemicals.
 An uncontrolled reaction such as fuming, fire or explosion could occur.

-- Never add water directly to chemicals – always add the chemical to large amounts of water.
+- Add water directly to chemicals – always add the chemical to large amounts of water.